awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.runtask.md

 This log message indicates MS\-Replication\.
 However, for Amazon RDS for SQL Server you can use MS\-CDC\.
 This error occurs when you have not turned on MS\-CDC for the table\.
 For more information, see [Step 2: Configure a Source Amazon RDS for SQL Server Database](chap-rdssqlserver2s3datalake.steps.configuresource.md)\.

 In this walkthrough, we covered most prerequisites that help avoid configuration related errors\.
-If you observe issues when running the task, see [Troubleshooting migration tasks in AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html), [Best practices for AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_BestPractices.html), or reach out to AWS Support for further assistance\.
+If you observe issues when running the task, see [Troubleshooting migration tasks](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html), [Best practices](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_BestPractices.html), or reach out to AWS Support for further assistance\.

 After you completed the migration, validate that your data migrated successfully and delete the cloud resources that you created\.